isrlab/isrlab.github.io/01 index.md

 ## Asynchronous Numerical Algorithms for Computational Mechanics and Optimization

 Future exascale machines are expected to have $$10^5-10^6$$ processors, providing a deep hierarchy of systems and resources.
 However, many challenges exist, which must be overcome before exascale systems can be utilized as a useful tool to further understanding critical scientific inquires.
 Among the main obstacles to scaling code to exascale levels is the communication necessary in tightly coupled problems, such as in **uncertainty propagation, turbulence flow simulations at high Reynolds numbers, and large-scale convex optimization**.
 The synchronization across processors can cause 50-80% processor idle time.
 Our research focuses on asynchronous numerical algorithms that do not wait for data to be synchronized.
 Communication between processors is modeled as a stochastic channel, and the behavior of the numerical algorithm is analyzed in a stochastic jump dynamical system framework.
-Funding Source: NSF.

 <img class="mySlides" src="assets/images/async.png" style="display:block; margin:auto; width:100%;max-width:960px">